-Repeat this process until you find the service that causes the error.
-Once you have identified the service, uninstall the related program or permanently disable it if it’s not needed.
+Repeat this scanning process until you find the service that causes the error.
+Once you have identified the service, uninstall the related program or permanently disable it if it’s unnecessary.

 Method 5: Reinstall Windows on Your Computer

 If none of the methods above worked, the last resort is to reinstall Windows.

 It is possible that some of your system files got corrupted so severely that an update or SFC scan could not fix the issue.

-Remember that this would wipe all your data, so make sure to make a backup before doing the process.
-If you know how to install Windows on your computer, then you can go ahead and install it by yourself.
+Remember that this whole system process would wipe all your data, so make sure to make a backup before doing the process.
+If you know how to install Windows on your computer, you can install it yourself.

 Just follow our handy guide: How to Reformat a Windows 10 PC (Factory Settings)

 However, if you don’t know how to install Windows, we recommend you go to the nearest service center in your location and ask them to install a fresh copy of Windows on your computer.